 Skil 4395-01 or Skil 4495-02

-These are 2 budget jigsaws made by SKIL.
-They’re not much different so I’ve decided to put them in one review.
-In fact, they’re pretty much the same tool and the only difference is that SKIL 4495-02 has 6 Amps of power and a laser line guide for straight cuts.
+These are two budget jigsaws made by SKIL.
+They’re not much different, so I’ve decided to put them in one review.
+They’re pretty much the same power tool, and the only difference is that SKIL 4495-02 has 6 Amp motor power and a laser guide for straight cuts.

-These 2 are examples of a basic tool with some extra features for better user experience.
+These two are examples of a basic jigsaw tool with some extra features for a better user experience.
 Still falling under $50 price tag but offering a little bit more in terms of power and versatility.
 High user rating and many positive reviews make them worth considering.

-Starting with the power you get 5.5 and 6 Amps motors accordingly with speed up to 3250 SPM so exactly the same as the SKIL 4290-02 model.
-In my opinion, you will have enough power for cutting through plywood, press boards, hardwoods, 2×4’s, etc easily.
-Ideal for most projects like decking, around the house jobs or any pallet/upcycling projects.
+Starting with the power, you get 5.5 and 6 Amps motors accordingly with speed up to 3250 SPM so precisely the same as the SKIL 4290-02 model.
+In my opinion, you will have enough power for cutting through materials like plywood, press boards, hardwoods, 2×4’s, etc. easily.
+Ideal for wide range of projects like decking, around the house jobs, or any pallet/upcycling projects.